Website Manager

 Protests

-There are NO PROTEST!
-Don't even try...you have a problem with a call, an interpretation or anything what-so-ever, you need to call time and the Head Coach may quietly discuss it with the umpire.
+There are NO PROTESTS!
+If you have a concern with a call, an interpretation, or anything what-so-ever, you need to call time and the Head Coach may quietly discuss the issue with the umpire.
 HIS DECISION IS FINAL...PERIOD!

 KEEP YOUR FANS IN CONTROL